Mitral valve stenosis

 Like other heart valve problems, mitral valve stenosis can strain your heart and decrease blood flow.
 Untreated, mitral valve stenosis can lead to complications such as:

 - Heart failure.
 A narrowed mitral valve interferes with blood flow.
-This can cause pressure to build in your lungs, leading to fluid accumulation.
+As a result, pressure may increase in your lungs, leading to fluid buildup.
 The fluid buildup strains the right side of the heart, leading to right heart failure.
-With severe narrowing of the mitral valve, over time, the heart's ability to pump blood may be reduced.

 - Heart enlargement.
 The pressure buildup of mitral valve stenosis results in enlargement of your heart's upper left chamber (atrium).